 - Mobile phone (ideally with a power bank)

-Hiking Equipment List
+Hiking Equipment Packing List

 Day Hiking Backpack

 Be sure to choose a pack which fits you comfortably and is well ventilated to avoid getting a sweaty back.
 Ideally pick one with a waterproof cover or alternatively, buy a cover that fits over the top and pack it inside.
+I use a hiking backpack that is specific to carrying a camera but Nick uses this Lowe Alpine bag which he loves because of the back ventilation system.

 Water Bottle or Bladder